WESTON STUCCO TORONTO

 7. Spread with an acrylic trowel

-9. Able to have smooth to very heavy textures
+9. Able to have smooth to weighty textures

 10. More expensive than cement stucco

-11. Can be used over brown coat or in EIFS (Exterior Insulation Finish System)
+11. Can be used over a brown coat or in EIFS (Exterior Insulation Finish System)

 Traditional Cement Stucco Toronto